 “What did the man want you to tell Norondu?”
 I whispered to Neanya.

-“That the old Book of Knowledge which his grandfather had given to his father, and his father had given to him, … is buried exactly beneath the spot on which I am now standing… – ”
+“That the old Book of Knowledge which his grandfather had given to his father, and his father had given to him, and which he would like to give his son … is buried exactly beneath the spot on which I am now standing… – ”

 – Che Chidi Chukwumerije.